-On October 31, if not ridiculous.
+On October 31, President Yoweri Museveni was photographed in Luweero district carrying a jerrycan of water on a bicycle.
+He was promoting irrigation.
+To many people, the act of the President pushing water on a bicycle appeared hilarious, if not ridiculous.
 Comments on social media and in bars went about how Museveni was demonstrating backwardness.

 Many, however, missed the point.
 What Museveni is doing is to try to change people’s mindsets to face challenging situations with local solutions.

 When it shines, and then it rains, we talk about a change in the weather.
 But as we have seen in recent years, these changes have gone beyond the ‘normal’ weather changes.

 They have become more frequent and more severe.
 When it rains, it falls in buckets over a limited period of time and washes away top fertile soils, let alone destroying vital infrastructure such as roads and hospitals as we witnessed in Kirembe mines a few years ago.